openssl/tools/HOWTO-make-a-release.md

 ## Updating the newflash

-Push the newsflash changes to the OpenSSL otc repo.
+Push the newsflash changes to the release data repo.
 When you do this, the website will get updated and a script to flush the Akamai CDN cache will be run.
 You can look at things on www-origin.openssl.org; the CDN-hosted www.openssl.org should only be a few minutes delayed.